codacy/docs/docs/faq/troubleshooting/duplication-metrics-not-calculated.md

     ![](/images/image3.png)

--   **If you are** [**analyzing your repository locally**](/hc/en-us/articles/360008254833-Run-local-analysis) with codacy-analysis-cli, consider using the flag --tool-timeout to specify a larger timeout for the execution of the tool.
+-   **If you are [analyzing your repository locally](/hc/en-us/articles/360008254833-Run-local-analysis)** with `codacy-analysis-cli`, consider using the flag `--tool-timeout` to specify a larger timeout for the execution of the tool.

 -   **If you are using Codacy cloud** or if the steps above did not solve the issue, contact <support@codacy.com>.